epibook/epibook.github.io/_posts/2015-04-03-integrated-problems-and-solutions.md

 This has been particularly challenging for readers using the Ebook - Google Play strips the links we provide in the PDF between problems and solutions (and also to page and figure references).

 We have updated EPI to have this integration.
-The new version should be available by Saturday April 4, 2015.
+The new version is now available from Amazon.
-The book will not be available from Amazon till then.
-(Amazon itself is always the most current version.)

 If you have an Ebook, you can always get the latest version for free from <a href="https://play.google.com/store/books/details/Adnan_Aziz_Elements_of_Programming_Interviews?id=y6FLBQAAQBAJ">Google Play</a>.
-We pushed the integrated version
-Friday, April 3, 2015 to Google Play, so figure on a few hours to a day for them to update.

 Happy Reading,
 The EPI Team